Darwin Day 2017

 - And enjoy some birthday cake

-This year’s Darwin Day celebration will feature research presentations by three highly regarded guest scientists on three very different but equally exciting topics.
+This year’s Darwin Day celebration will feature presentations by two highly regarded guest scientists on very different but equally exciting topics.

 The Institute for School Partnership will host this event with support from David and Marilyn Kirk.